Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 There, you’ll watch hula dancers and musicians perform the beloved Hawaiian Wedding Song.

-Following that, you are going to hop back to the boat where there’s more hula dancing and live music for the duration of the trip.
+Following that, you are going to hop back to the boat, where there’s more hula dancing and live music for the duration of the trip.

 Having this Fern Grotto boat ride option makes this one of the best luaus in Kauai.
+It is so fun to experience the sacred Wailua River Valley and all it has to offer.

 SMITH’S TROPICAL PARADISE GARDEN